Louis C. Fraina: 1919–1920 espionage controversy

 The first international conclave attended by Fraina as representative of the CPA was a secret conference conducted by the short-lived Western European Bureau of the Communist International, slated to begin on February 10, 1920, in Amsterdam.
 As he was not a citizen of the United States, Fraina was forced to make this trip without a passport and legal visas.
-The services of one Jacob Nosovitsky were employed by the CPA to aid with Fraina's travel arrangements and to accompany him abroad.
-Nosivitsky, believed to be an active and trustworthy member of the communist movement and an individual who had been used as a secret international courier, was in actuality a police spy working undercover in the radical movement and reporting on the activities of its principals to the US Department of Justice as its special employee N-100.
+The services of Jacob Nosovitsky were employed by the CPA to aid with Fraina's travel arrangements and to accompany him abroad.
+Nosivitsky, believed to be an active and trustworthy member of the communist movement and an individual who had been used as a secret international courier, was actually a police spy working undercover in the radical movement and reporting on the activities of its principals to the US Department of Justice as its special employee N-100.

-Although apparently not tipped off by Nosovitsky himself, Amsterdam police authorities were well aware of the Comintern's secret gathering in the city, and bugged the conference room with a dictaphone machine—a device discovered by delegate Michael Borodin on the second day of the proceedings.
+Although apparently not tipped off by Nosovitsky himself, Amsterdam police authorities were aware of the Comintern's secret gathering in the city, and bugged the conference room with a dictaphone machine.
+The device was discovered by delegate Michael Borodin on the second day of the proceedings.
 A raid by the authorities soon followed, during which many delegates were arrested before being ordered to leave the country or physically deported.
 Fraina and Nosovitsky were not detained, but rather made their way to the home of Dutch radical S. J. Rutgers in Amersfoort, where several other delegates had assembled.
 They remained there a week before returning home to America.

-Back in America, a scandal was brewing.
-A Finnish American former socialist newspaper editor with extensive linguistic abilities named Ferdinand Peterson was induced to join the Justice Department as an undercover informant after being discharged from the American Army in 1919.
+Upon returning to America, a scandal arose.
+Ferdinand Peterson, a Finnish-American former socialist newspaper editor with extensive linguistic abilities, was induced to join the Justice Department as an undercover informant after being discharged from the American Army in 1919.
 Peterson confided in his former party comrade Santeri Nuorteva, now a leading member of the Russian Soviet Government Bureau (RSGB) in New York—the de facto consulate of Soviet Russia—of this assignment.
 Nuorteva helped Peterson provide a stream of uncontroversial and non-revelatory content for his daily reports throughout the summer and early fall of 1919.

 Finally allowed to depart for Moscow, Fraina arrived only to find that rumors of the espionage charge had not been dispelled.
 Two more hearings were held under the auspices of the Comintern itself — one before the convening of the 2nd World Congress and the second one immediately after.
 The findings of all committees were unanimous and the charges of espionage against Fraina were dismissed, albeit never fully dispelled.